-States Where Payday Loans are Illegal
+States Where Payday Loans are Illegal in 2023

 Laws vary from state to state.
 In some states, vaping is prohibited.
 In New Hampshire, it’s illegal to collect seaweed at night.
-And in Alaska, it’s illegal for a person to get drunk at a bar and remain on the premises.
+And in Alaska, it’s unlawful for a person to get drunk at a bar and remain on the premises.

 Stuck in payday debt?